Note: To search for hearing details for a specific case, visit the hearing list page.

 If the respondent is represented by a lawyer, their lawyer will conduct the cross-examination.

-(If the applicant is represented by a lawyer) After the respondent or their lawyer has conducted the cross-examination, the applicant's lawyer may also ask the applicant or their witnesses further questions.
+After the respondent or their lawyer has conducted the cross-examination, the applicant may ask their witnesses further questions, or, if represented, the applicant's lawyer may ask the applicant or their witnesses further questions.
 This is known as the re-examination.

 What to expect: